tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 statefulness of it all.
 When can we re-use the result?

 Identifying instructions that have the same value is called *value numbering*.
-Computing this for an entire function is called *global value numbering* (GVN).

 ## Eliminating common subexpressions